catalystdao/catalyst-documentation/src/content/docs/resources/api.md

 The Catalyst API and SDK abstract away the blockchain-specific complexities of the Catalyst Protocol.
 The Catalyst API is created by [Cata Labs, Inc.](https://catalabs.org/) as a public good to assist developers in interacting with Catalyst more easily.

+API can be accessed at [api.catalyst.exchange](https://api.catalyst.exchange/)

-Swagger endpoint and descriptions are accessible at `/swagger`
+Swagger UI and descriptions are accessible at [api.catalyst.exchange/swagger](https://api.catalyst.exchange/swagger)